Close

 3. High Fixed Costs

-Level-funded plans utilize max funding.
-That means you pre-pay your worst-case scenario in advance.
-While that is a good option for some groups, it’s important that employers have the choice to pay as they go, fund to their expected costs, or fund to max.
+With a self-funded plan, you have options when it comes to budgeting for your benefits.
+You can choose to pay as you go, fund to your expected costs, or fund to max.
 When you fund to max, you can build a claims surplus as your cost containment strategy generates savings.

-5. Claims Surplus
+5. Loss of Claims Surplus

-Roundstone’s self-funded insurance plans don’t have handcuffs — you are eligible for a refund on unused captive, pro-rata regardless of whether or not you decide to renew.
-That said, we have a 95% retention rate.
-Those that choose not to renew their self-funded plans tend to be part of an acquisition into a larger company where self-insurance under a captive no longer fits.
+Roundstone’s self-funded insurance plans don’t have handcuffs — you are eligible for a pro-rata refund on unused captive regardless of whether or not you decide to renew.
+It’s your money.
+You should keep all of it.

-6. Renewal Rates
+6. Hefty Renewal Increases

 Under Roundstone’s self-funded insurance captive solution, renewal increases are relative and rare.
 Because of the savings baked into the plan and the potential to lower costs through data-driven cost containment solutions, costs can be contained.